County Durham Plan examination in public

 Main Modifications consultation

-From Tuesday 26 May 2020, an eight week consultation has begun, in which we are inviting comments on the proposed Main Modifications to the County Durham Plan and the accompanying Sustainability Appraisal and Habitats Regulations Assessment.The documents are available below:
+An eight week consultation was held, in which comments were invited on the proposed Main Modifications to the County Durham Plan and the accompanying Sustainability Appraisal and Habitats Regulations Assessment.The documents are available below:

 - Main Modifications document